 What is Monarch tagging?
 It’s the process of netting a butterfly, (or raising one from a caterpillar/chrysalis stage), recording the sex of the butterfly, whether it was raised or wild and documenting the number of the sticker that will be affixed to its wing.
 These documentation sheets are to be sent on to MonarchWatch.org to assist with their study of monarchs and their migration.

-You can order your own set of stickers as well as other butterfly related items from MonarchWatch.org Once you try it–you’ll be hooked!
+You can order your own set of stickers as well as other butterfly-related items from the shop at MonarchWatch.org.
+Once you try it, you’ll be hooked!

 Learn more about why and when to tag Monarch butterflies at MonarchWatch.org.